 6 Internship Resumes and a Cover Letter that Landed High-Profile Jobs

 Not sure what to say or how to say it?
-Well, we convinced six people who landed great internships to allow us to post their resumes here for you.
-Don’t be scared off because they have more impressive credentials than you do.
+We convinced six people who landed great internships to allow us to post their resumes here for you.
+Don’t worry if they seem to have more impressive credentials than you do.
 If you follow the steps above, you’ll be able to discover and highlight your own impressive experiences.

 Google and Facebook Internship Resume